Although you may not be feeling anything, by this week, you are most likely pregnant — congratulations!

 Your Child’s development

 Only one in a million, the fastest of all sperms, wins in this crucial race about life and death.
 Once this sperm makes its way through the egg’s outer layer, fertilization happens.

 The blastocyst: During this time, the zygote divides to form a ball of cells called a blastocyst.
-One single cell divides itselfs to become two, which become four, then 8, 16, 32 until the day Your Baby develops into a full grown baby.
+One single cell divides itself to become two, which become four, then 8, 16, 32 until the day Your Child develops into a full grown baby.

 Things you can do

-Eat fresh fruits that are high in vitamin C. This helps to increase your body’s absorption of iron, a nutrient your body needs to produce more blood and support Your Baby ’s development.
+Eat fresh fruits that are high in vitamin C. This helps to increase your body’s absorption of iron, a nutrient your body needs to produce more blood and support Your Child’s development.
 Additionally, you can eat a lot of protein to help spur new tissue in the developing baby.

 We are trying to be as accurate as possible, but, especially during the first 4 weeks of your child’s life, the medical and scientific community is not quite sure what exactly happens.
 So, despite great progress in the last 100 years, there are still many unknowns and many mysteries to be discovered.

 We, therefore, want to remind you to be mindful of the fact that the information presented might not be accurate or apply to your individual pregnancy or child.

 Dr. Wanwadee Sapmee Panyakat (OB-GYN) (20 October 2021)